Events

 Go back to Main Street where you can continue your art exploration.
 Of course, you may need to get a couple pieces of candy from Miss Sugar Ray Chocolatier while you are viewing the mixed media art of Lizzy Cook.
 At Merle Norman Cosmetics Studio you can view the book plates designed by Leslie Warren that were used to illustrate the children’s book Abuela’s Sombrero written by Julie Bergfors.
 Toni Ridgway-Woodall considers herself as a visual storyteller and you see for yourself at Whimsie.

 You need to head east on Main Street to see the incredible nature photography by David Henthorn at Henthorn, Harris & Welliver.
-At the Marie Canine Plaza turn north on Green Steet to see the creative art by Campbell Washer at The Shop Small Shop Homemade on Green Street.
+At the Marie Canine Plaza turn north on Green Steet to see the creative art by Campbell Washer at The Shop Small Shop Handmade on Green Street.
 As you return to Main Street you can view the reflection photographs taken by Kenn Clark at Top Line Athletics.
 Next door, at DES Engineering, you can see the brightly colored paintings by our local artist Alice Harpel.
 Crawfordsville High School students Joselyn Cortex-Tapia and Trinity Reams have very personal pieces in the windows of the former Athens Arts Gallery.
 They both have said that art reflects their lives.
 During the week you can see a display of bright and cheery sunflowers photographed by Kathy Steele in the art gallery inside Tri-County Bank.

 A trip to the Jerry Smith Studio on south Green Street will provide a treasure trove of works by the very talented and award-winning artist Jerry Smith.
 The China Inn will have a display of photographs from John Zimmerman who delightfully snaps photos of nature, people, and objects of interest.